The Honky Tonk Man: Hall of Fame (2019)

+Professional wrestling persona

+After initially debuting as a face Honky spent the majority of his career as a heel after negative fan reaction.
+He went on to excel in a heel role being known for his ability to garner heat from the fans by using his cockiness and arrogance.
+Bleacher Report described him as "a despicable villain, a cowardly type with a big mouth who rarely backed up anything he said.
+And therein lies the genius of the performer himself: He was so over-the-top in his proclamations and so confident in his abilities that by the time he wormed his way out of another match with his title, surviving via countout or disqualification rather than pinfall, fans were ready to beat him up themselves."

+For his appearance Honky had the look of an Elvis Presley impersonator with long sideburns, slick hair, a jumpsuit and his signature guitar which he would often use as a weapon.
+He later stated that he got the name for the gimmick from the 1956 Johnny Horton song "Honky-Tonk Man".
+For his signature move Honky used the Shake, Rattle, and Roll which was a swinging neckbreaker.

 Other media

 Honky appeared in the coin operated arcade game WWF Superstars which debuted in 1989.
 Honky appeared in an episode of the court based show Judge Jeanine Pirro as a witness to the defendant; the episode, which aired on October 11, 2010, was also the highest rated show for Judge Jeanine Pirro of all time.
 Honky appeared in the video game WWE All Stars as a free downloadable character.
 He also has appeared in WWE 2K15 as part of a downloadable content pack and is in WWE 2K16 as an unlockable character from the special objectives.
-His most recent video game appearance is in WWE 2K25 as a purchasable character costing 1000VC, the in-game currency in the game.
+His most recent video game appearance is in WWE 2K26 In the game’s Ringside Pass, Where he appears in the free pass at tier 8 for Ringside Pass #1.
 He was cast in John Wesley Norton's film Executive Ranks.
 Honky also appeared in Insane Clown Posse's music video for "How Many Times" along with The Bushwhackers and his former tag team partner Greg Valentine.
+He played Cato in the 2025 film Midnight Massacre.

 Personal life

-Farris is a first cousin of Jerry Lawler and a first cousin once-removed of Brian Christopher.
-He is an avid golfer in his spare time.

-Farris's first marriage to Judy Lynn Nuckolls was brief, but he has been married to his current wife Tammy since 1984.
+Farris' first marriage to Judy Lynn Nuckolls was brief, but he has been married to his current wife Tammy since 1984, they have two children together.
 He has lived in Gilbert, Arizona since June 1993.